junxit/us-congress-bills-110/metadata.md

 - 2008-06-10 — Introduced in House
 - 2008-06-10 — Introduced in House
 - 2008-06-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-06-12 — Ordered to be Reported by Voice Vote.
+- 2008-06-24 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Foxx objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-06-24 — Considered under suspension of the rules. (consideration: CR H5984-5988)
+- 2008-06-24 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+370.
+- 2008-06-24 — Mr. Clay moved to suspend the rules and agree to the resolution.
+- 2008-06-26 — Considered as unfinished business. (consideration: CR H6121)
+- 2008-06-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-26 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 6/24/2008 H5985)
+- 2008-06-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 6/24/2008 H5985)